-MTW Pub lic Housing There are no anticipated issues related to leasing public housing un MTW Housing Choice Voucher We continue to experience a very tight rental market, making it difficult for voucher holders to find affordable housing.
+MTW Public Housing There are no anticipated issues related to leasing public housing units.
+Our number of MTW Housing Choice Vouchers (HCV) utilized between FY 22 and FY 23 decreased by 672.
+However, this decrease does not reflect our plan to open a new HCV waitlist in the first part of FY 23.
+We anticipate that we will exceed the stated number of households to be served in FY 23.
+MTW Housing Choice Voucher We continue to experience a very tight rental market made worse by the impacts of the COVID-19 pandemic.
+In the Portland area rental market, vacancy rates decreased while average rents significantly increased in the last year which has made it difficult for voucher holders to find housing to utilize their vouchers.
 To support voucher holders in their search, we have been offering deposit assistance to participants that complete a tenant education class taught by a community organization.
-Local, Non- -Traditional There are no anticipated issues related to local, non-traditional units.
+Local, Non-Traditional There are no anticipated issues related to local, non-traditional units.